RallyCommunity/update-state-based-on-custom-field/README.md

 This few second video captures how the app works: http://screencast.com/t/BicZTfpaHZSz

+To run the app in your environment modify it to work with your custom field and its values:

+ - replace 'c_CustomDropdown' with the name of your custom field,
+ - modify hardcoded values in '_onDataLoaded' in if/else block

 The app is vailable AS IS.
 It is NOT supported by Rally.
 ## License